 - BIO 540/ CS 581 Algorithmic Genomic Biology.
 Course website: http://tandy.cs.illinois.edu/581-2017.html.
 Course description: The purpose of the course is to give each student enough background and training in the area of algorithmic genomic biology so that you will be able to do research in this area, and publish papers.
 Every year, two or more students from this course have done final projects that were subsequently published in major scientific journals; you can be one of them!
 The main focus of the course is on phylogeny (evolutionary tree) estimation, multiple sequence alignment, and genome-scale phylogenetics, which are problems that present very interesting challenges from a computational and statistical standpoint.
 Time permitting, we will also discuss computational problems in microbiome analysis, protein function and structure prediction, genome assembly, and even historical linguistics.
 Students will learn the mathematical and computational foundations in these areas, read the current literature, and do a team research project.
 The course is designed for doctoral students in computer science, computer engineering, bioengineering, mathematics, and statistics, and does not depend on any prior background in biology.
 The technical material will depend on discrete algorithms, graph theory, simulations, and probabilistic analysis of algorithms.

 My research combines mathematics, computer science, probability, and statistics, in order to develop algorithms with improved accuracy for large-scale and complex estimation problems in phylogenomics and metagenomics.
-My major interests include multiple sequence alignment and phylogeny estimation (both gene trees and species trees) and metagenomic analysis, but I also work in Historical Linguistics.
+My major interests include multiple sequence alignment and phylogeny estimation (both gene trees and species trees) and metagenomic analysis, but I also work in Historical Linguistics and Bibliometrics.
 My current work aims to develop methods for ultra-large datasets (anywhere from 10,000 to 1,000,000 sequences), including datasets that are highly fragmentary and present other real world challenges.
 We use real data and perform massive simulations to evaluate the performance of methods that we develop, and also collaborate closely with biologists and linguists in data analysis.